Great for: Mountain Views, Nature, Rock Cut Tombs

 Between what we saw ourselves and the sparse information online, here’s what we know:

 The tomb is cut into an arm of a mountain reaching into a valley just south of the town of Laçın with a creek running below.
 A platform with stairs leading to the tomb itself is directly in front of the tomb but as it is surrounded by cliffs, there is no easy access to the platform today if there ever was one.
-A steep trail winds up to the left of the tomb allowing visitors to reach the tomb.
+A steep trail winds up to the left of the tomb allowing visitors to reach the tomb itself.

 The actual grave part of the tomb is reached by a little opening high up in the face of it.
 An inscription above the entrance reads “IKEZIOS” though no more seems to be known about who this was.
-At the moment you’ll have to be creative if you want to get into the grave as the rope that was hung from above has broken.
+At the moment you’ll have to be creative if you want to get into the tomb chamber as the rope that was hung from above has broken.

 You’ll definitely want to view Kapılıkaya from far above along the highway and see the amazing structure nestled among the forested folds of the mountains and valleys!